-- slides for a 10 minute presentation to the class, - a written "lab. tech. note" style of report, up to 10 pages - My advice, here : - \ Do not wait until the end of PHY684 to start writing.
-You'd be too late and lack time. - \ Start writing as you start the project, which is, from the moment you start working on the bibliography! - \ Hint: if needed, the bibliographical documents can be a source of inspiration regarding the presentation/organization of your written technical note.
+- slides for a 10 minute presentation to the class, - a written "lab. tech. note" style of report, up to 10 pages - My advice, here : - Do not wait until the end of PHY689 to start writing.
+You'd be too late and lack time. - Instead, start writing as you start the project, which is, from the moment you start working on the bibliography! - Hint: the bibliographical documents you are going to discover and consult can be a source of inspiration regarding the presentation/organization of your written technical note.